 Who's Who Among American High School Students

-- Preferred for web mockups, image manipulation, and slicing.
+- Preferred for image manipulation and graphics.
 Used for over 16 years and am extremely comfortable with it.

 - Plenty experience with print projects and vector-based web assets, though not used daily.

 - Proficient and aware of browser nuances.
-I like Bootstrap, preprocessors, and task runners.
+I like preprocessors and task runners.